PyxisSolutions/chef-haproxy/README.md

 Description
 ===========

-HAProxy installation and configuration, using LWRP for frontend and backend
+HAProxy installation and configuration, using LWRP for frontend and backend.

+Please note that this cookbook is not tested much yet.
+Use with caution ;)

 Requirements